-By June 10, ammunition for the Prussian siege batteries around Prague were running low.
+By June 10, ammunition for the Prussian siege batteries around Prague was running low.
 The bombardment abated and never rose to briskness again.
 About that time, Bevern reported that Daun was actually coming on, far too strong for his resisting.

-On June 10, a red hot cannon ball set the city on fire near the Moldau.
+On June 10, a red-hot cannon ball set the city on fire near the Moldau.
 Fire raged for five hours.